Sohail Habib

 He belongs to district Charsadda.
 He is graduate of Khyber Medical College.
 He completed his MS from London School of Economics, UK.
 He was best probationer on National Police Academy and was awarded Tamgha e Imtiaz.

+He has served all over Pakistan in different roles.
+He is well known for his services in education.
+He has helped setting up schools in under developed areas of Pakistan.